ahmaddalabeeh/FlutterAssignment/README.md

 # flutter_application_1

-This project uses MVC design pattern with SOC principle (Seperation of concerns).
+This project uses MVC design pattern and clean arch which implements the principle of SOC (Seperation of concerns).
 The project has a seperate assets folder outside the lib folder that contains the images/icons folders.

 Secondly, in the lib folder the project has an app folder that contains all of the folders of the app.